-- Early Years staff attend Early Years transition meeting with local nurseries to gather information about children entering Nursery and Reception.
-Links with external agencies (e.g. Portage) support this process - Information is gathered informally through home visits, visits to local nurseries and 'Stay and Plays' - The Federation supports transition for children with SEND between Early Years to Key Stage 1 and Key Stage 1 to Key Stage 2 - Regular inclusion team meetings across the Federation ensure that children's needs are well known prior to transition
+- Early Years staff attend an Early Years transition meeting with local nurseries to gather information about children entering Nursery and Reception.
+Links with external agencies (e.g. Portage) support this process - Information is gathered informally through home visits, visits to local nurseries and 'Stay and Plays' - The Federation supports transition for children with SEND between Early Years to Key Stage 1 and Key Stage 1 to Key Stage 2 - Regular inclusion team meetings across the Federation ensure that children's needs are well known prior to transition - Meetings between current and future class teachers ensure that pertinent information is shared.
+This is supported by any relevant documents on Edukey.

-- Meetings between current and future class teachers ensure that pertinent information is shared.
-This is supported by the class information folder which is passed up to the new teacher - Children with SEND have an enhanced transition package, which includes weekly sessions, preparation of a transition passport and, where possible, additional visits to their next year group or secondary school - Information about children with SEND is shared with Secondary schools through: - Meetings with individual secondary schools - Staff from Secondary schools visiting Heathfield - > External agency involvement.
+- Children with SEND have support with transition which may include additional visits to their next year group or secondary school - Information about children with SEND is shared with Secondary schools through: - Meetings with individual Secondary schools - Staff from Secondary schools visiting Heathfield - External agency involvement.